jhap1982/giveituruguay/2023/2023-07-06 - Passeio Marítimo de Algés (NOS Alive Festival), Lisbon, Portugal/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Universally Speaking
+3. Universally Speaking
-Dani California
+4. Dani California
-Aquatic Mouth Dance
+5. Aquatic Mouth Dance
-Suck My Kiss
+6. Suck My Kiss
-Soul to Squeeze
+7. Soul to Squeeze
-London Calling tease
+8. London Calling tease
-Right on Time
+9. Right on Time
-These Are the Ways
+10. These Are the Ways
-Dreamboy/Dreamgirl part of JOHN
+11. Dreamboy/Dreamgirl part of JOHN
-Tell Me Baby
+12. Tell Me Baby
-The Heavy Wing
+13. The Heavy Wing
-Californication
+14. Californication
-What Is Soul? jam
+15. What Is Soul? jam
-Black Summer
+16. Black Summer
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+18. Under the Bridge
-Give It Away
+19. Give It Away

 ## Notes